-Eligibility criteria category Eligibility criteria Activity description The quantity of material screened does not exceed 100,000 tonnes per year.
-Activity location The facility is not within 1000 metres of: a dwelling, residential allotment, mobile home or caravan park, residential marina, motel, hotel or hostel or other residential premises • a kindergarten, school, university, library, childcare centre or other educational institution a medical centre or hospital • a protected area under the Nature Conservation Act 1992 a public park or gardens unless the facility is only for the screening of material for the construction or maintenance of rail transport infrastructure and roads and those residing at any of the above places, or the landowner where there are no residents, have agreed in writing to the facility.
-The facility is not carried out in any category A or B environmentally sensitive area.
+Eligibility criteria category Eligibility criteria Activity description The quantity of material screened is more than 100,000 tonnes but not more than 1,000,000 tonnes per year.
+Activity location The facility is not within 1000 metres of: a dwelling, residential allotment, mobile home or caravan park, residential marina, motel, hotel or hostel or other residential premises a kindergarten, school, university, library, childcare centre or other educational institution a medical centre or hospital a protected area under the Nature Conservation Act 1992 a public park or gardens.
+The facility is not in any category A or B environmentally sensitive area.
+The facility is not in a designated precinct in a strategic environmental area as defined in the Regional Planning Interests Regulation 2014 or regional plan.
 The facility is not within 100 metres of any watercourse, wetland or spring.
-The facility is not in a designated precinct in a strategic environmental area as defined in the Regional Planning Interests Regulation 2014 or regional plan.
 Air The combustion of fuel, other than natural gases, does not exceed 500 kilograms per hour.
 Water There is no release of aqueous waste from the activity to waters.

-Screening (5000 tonnes to 100,000 tonnes of material in a year) (ERA 16)
+Screening (more than 100,000 tonnes but not more than 1 million tonnes of material in a year) (ERA 16)